dima-iholkin/RespectMyEyes-VSCode/README.md

 ## Customize the terminal colors

-The suggested small VS Code terminal colors override.
+The suggested small override to the terminal colors.

 <details>
   <summary>settings.json</summary>